0

-Anne Worthington’s photographs document the inner-city communities of Beswick, Clayton, and Openshaw in the early 2000s, which were areas of East Manchester that had fallen into decline.
+Anne Worthington’s photographs document the inner-city areas of Beswick, Clayton, and Openshaw in the early 2000s — parts of East Manchester shaped by decades of industrial decline and limited investment.

 Danielle and Mouse, 2002.